Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/SdbCS/createCL_en.md

     * The parameter `options` haves one or more fields, please use comma(,) to separate.

-    *  AutoSplit must cooperate with hash partitioning and domain.
+    *  AutoSplit must cooperate with hash partitioning.

     *  AutoSplit and Group cannot be set at the same time.